Overview Of Training Programs

 Didactic Seminars and Case Conferences

 WILA is a training and educational institution first and foremost.
 Our primary mission is to train competent, caring, and socially conscious mental health clinicians.
-As such, didactic seminars and case conferences are a core component of the training experience with trainees participating in anywhere between 8 and 10 hours of coursework per week.
+As such, didactic seminars and case conferences are a core component of the training experience with trainees participating in anywhere between 6 and 8 hours of coursework per week.
 Our training year is divided into four academic quarters: Fall, Winter, Spring, and Summer.
 Fall, Winter, and Spring quarters follow a structured schedule with each course meeting once a week for two hours over a ten-week period.
 The summer quarter is somewhat looser in structure offering a diversity of courses for varying periods of time.
-All courses are held onsite Mondays from 10am-2:50pm and Tuesdays between 10am-4:50pm (course schedules vary so trainees must be available during these times throughout the year).
+All courses are held Mondays from 10am-2:50pm and Tuesdays between 10am-4:50pm (course schedules vary so trainees must be available during these times throughout the year).
 Our curriculum is formulated developmentally into first year and second year offerings.
 First year courses tend to be more general focusing on technique and practice while second year courses move into specific theorists and subtopics.
 Trainees wishing to stay a third year work with the Director and Clinical Director to individually design a course schedule to address continued training needs and desires.

 All trainees conduct psychotherapy with patients drawn from WILA’s Hedda Bolgar Psychotherapy Clinic.
 The Clinic is one of the few settings in Los Angeles offering affordable open-ended psychoanalytically oriented psychotherapy.
 Our patients reflect the diversity of Los Angeles in terms of age (18+), culture, and presenting problems.
 Trainees receive training and supervision on the conduct of initial telephone screenings as well as assessments using clinical interviewing methodologies.
 Full-time trainees carry a caseload of 18-20 hours of psychotherapy per week while half-time trainees carry a caseload of 10-12 hours of psychotherapy per week.
 There are no pre-determined limits put on a patient’s length of treatment.
 Additionally, many patients are seen intensively on a two or three session per week basis offering a deepening experience for both patient and trainee.